pyth-network/pyth-gitbook/solana-price-feeds/best-practices.md

 In such cases, Pyth may return a stale price for the product.

 Integrators should be careful to avoid accidentally using a stale price.
-The Pyth SDKs guard against this failure mode by incorporating a staleness check by default.
+The SDKs guard against this failure mode by incorporating a staleness check by default.
 Querying the current price will fail if too much time has elapsed since the last update.
 The SDKs expose this failure condition in an idiomatic way: for example, the Rust SDK may return `None`, and our Solidity SDK may revert the transaction.
 The SDK provides a sane default for the staleness threshold, but users may configure it to suit their use case.